Find out about this innovative process and how it will help to reduce our dependence on rainfall and secure our water supply for the future.

 On 14 July 2016, the State Government announced Australia's first Groundwater Replenishment Scheme will be expanded from 14 billion to 28 billion litres of water a year.

-The first stage of the scheme is currently on track for completion at the end of 2016 and will recharge 14 billion litres of recycled water each year into Perth's groundwater supplies through the Leederville and Yarragadee Aquifers
+The first stage of the scheme is currently in the final stages of commissioning and will recharge 14 billion litres of recycled water each year into Perth's groundwater supplies through the Leederville and Yarragadee Aquifers

 Find out more about the Groundwater Replenishment Scheme.